Reds win again in extras, beat Rockies 6-5 in 12 innings - WHIZ News

 The teams combined for 36 runs in the first two games, and early it looked like another big scoring night.

-Ryan McMahon hit his ninth homer to put the Rockies ahead 2-0 in the first.
-Castellanos responded with a two-run shot in the third off Jhoulys Chacin, his 10th.
+Ryan McMahon hit his ninth homer, a 478-foot shot according to Statcast, to put the Rockies ahead 2-0 in the first.
+Castellanos responded with a two-run shot in the third off Jhoulys Chacín, his 10th.

 The pitching took over from there.
-Cincinnati starter Tyler Mahle settled down after the first inning to blank the Rockies on five hits over the next six innings and worked out of a jam in the seventh.
+Cincinnati starter Tyler Mahle settled down after the first inning to blank Colorado on five hits over the next six innings and worked out of a jam in the seventh.
+Garrett Hampson led off with a triple but Mahle stranded him at third.

+“We’ve been getting the big hit lately.
+Tonight it didn’t come our way,” Rockies manager Bud Black said.
+“We had multiple opportunities to get a base hit, to do some situational hitting, just didn’t happen tonight.”

-Mahle allowed two runs on seven hits and struck out four in his seven innings.
+Mahle allowed two runs and seven hits and struck out four in his seven innings.

 TRAINER’S ROOM